sstream17/link-sms-android/README.md

 ![feature graphic](/artwork/repo-header.png)

-# Pulse SMS
+# Link SMS

 The goal of this project is to create an SMS/MMS app that has full support for all of the features that users love, is based on material design, and supports a strong end-to-end encryption version of a tablet/desktop messenger that sends messages through your personal phone number.

-Check out Pulse on the [Play Store](https://play.google.com/store/apps/details?id=com.stream_suite.link) or the app's [website](https://link.stream-suite.com) for a more comprehensive overview of the app's features, platforms, and functionality!
+Check out Link on the [Play Store](https://play.google.com/store/apps/details?id=com.stream_suite.link) or the app's [website](https://link.stream-suite.com) for a more comprehensive overview of the app's features, platforms, and functionality!

-Many other Pulse platforms are also open source (all but the backend).
-If you would like to take a look at them, you can find them on Klinker Apps [GitHub](https://github.com/klinker-apps?q=pulse).
+Many other Link platforms are also open source (all but the backend).
+If you would like to take a look at them, you can find them on [GitHub](https://github.com/sstream17?tab=repositories&q=pulse).

-## Compiling Pulse
+## Compiling Link

 This repo is **almost** ready to go, right out of the box.
 There are just two properties files that you need to create for the build process to succeed: `api_keys.properties` and `keystore.properties`.